MultSec/MultLdr-cli/README.md

 * Run `go build` in the src directory of the project to build the binary.

-* Or use the pre-built binary in [Releases](https://github.com/MultSec/MultLdr-cli/releases).
+* Or use the pre-built binary in the bin directory.

 ```bash
 $ cd src